alisahanyalcin/CustomHierarchyFolders/README.md

 1. Download the latest unitypackage from [Releases](https://github.com/alisahanyalcin/CustomHierarchyFolders/releases) page.
 2. Import the package into your Unity project from `Import Package > Custom Package > CustomHierarchyFolders.unitypackage`.
 3. Done!

+## Before Use
+1. You have to create a new tag and name it as "Folder," otherwise, you will get an error.

 ## Usage
 1. Right click on the Hierarchy panel and select `Create > Folder` to create a new folder.